 File cabinets seem maintenance-free.
 They're not.

 Drawer maintenance: Lubricate drawer slides annually with silicone spray.
 Never use oil-based lubricants on metal slides.
 They attract dust that creates a grinding paste.
 Remove drawers completely and clean the tracks with a dry cloth first, then apply silicone.
+Use microfiber cleaning cloths for office electronics to keep internal mechanisms dust-free.

 Lock maintenance: Locks need graphite lubricant, not oil.
 Oil makes locks sticky over time.
 Use a graphite powder or spray once or twice a year.
 If keys stick, don't force them.
 Clean the key with alcohol and try again.